zeronounours/ictf-2015-writeups/analyses/shakespeare/README.md

 #### Variables

-As any programming language, this one also includes variables.
-There are actually the characters.
+Like any other programming language, this one also includes variables.
+They are actually the characters.
 Each of them has an associated current integer value and a stack.

 They can be modified using 3 different actions:

-- `REMEMBER value.` push the value on the stack of the character.
+- `REMEMBER value.` pushes the value on the stack of the character.
 His current value is not modified in the process.
-- `RECALL.` pop the first value on the stack in the current value.
+- `RECALL.` pops the first value on the stack into the current value.
-- `YOU ARE value.` assign the current value of the character.
+- `YOU ARE value.` assigns the current value of the character.

 A `value` is usually an operation on [constants](#constants) but it can be [more](#expressions).
-Uppercase words are one of the possible for keywords, others may exist but are not useful in the scope of the write-up.
+Uppercase words are one of the possible keywords.
+Other ones may exist but are not useful in the scope of the write-up.

 One important thing to remember is that these actions can only occur when 2 characters are on stage, no less and no more.
 In addition, the modified